Muscle Strain – The Runner’s Guide on Diagnosis, Treatment & Prevention

 - Weight training

-Since many cases of are due to overextending the muscles while running, a highly effective method of preventing in the injury in the first place is to stretch regularly.
-Stretching before a workout can provide a great warm up for your muscles, preventing many other potential injuries.
+Since many cases of are due to overextending the muscles while running, a highly effective method of preventing the injury in the first place is to stretch regularly.
+Stretching before a workout can provide a great warm-up for your muscles, preventing many other potential injuries.
 In addition, performing targeted stretches for each muscle group can assist in the healing process when first experiencing symptoms, so the benefits are twofold.
 These stretches may require additional materials, such as a mar or resistance band.
-You may experience some soreness when performing these stretches, but stop immediately if you feel sharp pain.
+You may experience some soreness when performing these stretches but stop immediately if you feel a sharp pain.

 Quadriceps Stretches to Prevent: